Original research · Community data report · Released openly under CC BY 4.0

 7. A wealth-building generation, not a wealth-holding one

-Among self-assessment completers: 67% rent, 61% are below the zakat-nisab threshold, and 65% start investing with under $5,000.
-The most striking feature is debt structure — across every major category, this cohort carries debt at roughly 5–13× lower rates than US household averages (mortgage ~13× lower, auto ~8×, credit card ~10×, student loans ~6×; US baselines from the Federal Reserve Survey of Consumer Finances).
+Among people who took the self-assessment: 67% rent, 61% are below the zakat-nisab threshold, and 65% start investing with under $5,000.
+The most striking feature is debt structure - across every major category, this group carries debt at roughly 5–13× lower rates than US household averages (mortgage ~13× lower, auto ~8×, credit card ~10×, student loans ~6×; US baselines from the Federal Reserve Survey of Consumer Finances).
 Two readings are consistent with the data: a younger cohort earlier in the credit lifecycle, and revealed religious avoidance of riba.
-Either way, the product implication is the same: this population needs small-balance, low-fee, riba-free products — not high-net-worth wealth management.
+Either way, the product implication is the same: this population needs small-balance, low-fee, riba-free products - not high-net-worth wealth management.

 8. The Compliance Cliff - and the 0% Faraid finding